Answers to all your questions about power outage LED lights.

-Can I use it with a dimmer switch?
+Can I use SafeLumin with a dimmer switch?

-Can I use it in totally enclosed luminaires?
+Can I use SafeLumin in totally enclosed luminaires?

-Can I use it with incandescent and halogen bulbs on the same switch?
+Can I use SafeLumin with fan or incandescent and halogen bulbs on the same switch?

 Yes, you can simulate the power outage with following setup:

-1st You need 1 power strip, 2 light fixtures such as table lamps, 1 Safelumin, and 1 incandescent bulb (not CFL, not LED).
+- You need 1 power strip, 1 light fixtures such as table lamp, 1 SafeLumin, and 1 hair dryer (needed to simulate a load).

-3rd Plug the lamp cords into the power strip; then plug the power strip into the wall outlet.
+- Plug the lamp and hair dryer cords into the power strip; then plug the power strip into the wall outlet.

-6th You will see both lights go off, but Safelumin comes back in 1sec.
+- You will see light and hair dryer both go off, but SafeLumin comes back on in 1sec.

-7th Now turn Safelumin light switch on and off to see it in action.
+- Now turn SafeLumin light switch on and off to see it in action.